deptofdefense/anet/docs/User_Workflows_and_Documentation.md

 **Updating the Security Banner Text and Color**

 Admins have the ability to modify the color and text of the security banner.
 To modify these settings, start by clicking on “Admins” on the left-hand menu on the home screen.
 From there, you can change the text of the security banner by entering your desired text in the “Security banner text” field.
 Similarly, you can change the color by entering your desired color in the “Security banner color” field.

+**Updating the General Banner Text and Announcement Level and banner visibility**

+Admins have the ability to modify the color and text of the general anouncement banner.
+To modify these settings, start by clicking on “Admins” on the left-hand menu on the home screen.

+From there, you can change the text of the general banner by entering your desired text in the General banner text” field.

+The Announcement level can be changed by entering one of the following announcement levels.
+* notice - shows a blue banner on top of the page, the default value
+* success - shows a green banner on top of the page
+* error - shows a red banner on top of the page
+* alert - shows an orange banner on top of the page

+The banner visibility can be changed by choosing one of the following three settings:
+* 1 - only show users the banner, the default value
+* 2 - only show super users the banner
+* 3 - show users AND super users the banner

+The banner will only be visible when a text has been entered and the user role fits the selected visibility level.